CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-azure-appliance.md

 ### Overview

-Azure Cloud Integration is available to Cloud Application Manager Data Center Edition as well as the Cloud Edition.
+Azure Cloud Integration is available to Cloud Application Manager Dedicated Edition as well as the Cloud Edition.
 There are special connectivity requirements that must be considered.

 ### Audience

-Users or the Cloud Application Manager Data Center Edition
+Users or the Cloud Application Manager Dedicated Edition

 ### Prerequisites